yashsavani/Advanced-Foundations-of-ML/README.md

 Before you start this journey, I would recommend making sure you have a solid arsenal of meta tools that will expedite your acquisition and integration of the new concepts you will be learning.
 These are tools like a good code and manuscript editor (I use neovim with plugins.
 See my [dotfiles](https://github.com/yashsavani/dotfiles) for my configuration), a good reference manager (I use Zotero, but I've heard good things about Mendeley as well), and a good concept management system (I use Zettelkasten: for an introduction to this system look at [this blog post](https://zenkit.com/en/blog/a-beginners-guide-to-the-zettelkasten-method/).
 For a deeper dive, read [How to Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502)).

 I also generally prefer videos over textbooks to learn new material.
-Unfortunately, the speed of the video tends to vary a lot and does not necassarily match my comfort level with the material.
+Unfortunately, the speed of any video tends to vary a lot and does not necessarily match my comfort level with the material.
 I use the [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) chrome extension to dial in the speed I want.

 ## Core Math

-Before diving into some of the more advanced math concepts, I would encourage you to at least cursorily go through some of the core math resources even if you think you already know them all.
-I can't count the number of times I thought I understood some core math concept very well, only to later realize that there was some subtlety I was missing, which had a cascading effect on so much more of my understanding.
+Before diving into some of the more advanced math concepts, I would encourage you to at least cursorily go through some of the core math resources provided here.
+I recommend doing this even if you think you are comfortable with all the topics listed below.
+I can't count the number of times I thought I completely understood some core math concept, only to later realize that there was some subtlety I had neglected.
+These neglected subtleties can often have a cascading effect making it very hard to understand some of the more advanced material that rely on this solid core.

 - Propositional logic,
 - Set theory (ZFC axioms),